The Wangs vs. the World

 The Wangs vs. the World is the debut comic novel by Jade Chang, published in 2016.
-The novel chronicles the cross-country road trip of Chinese/Taiwanese immigrant Charles Wang and his family to his eldest daughter's house after Wang's bankruptcy in the wake of the financial crisis of 2007–2008.
+The novel chronicles the cross-country road trip of Chinese/Taiwanese immigrant Charles Wang and his family to his eldest daughter's house after Wang's bankruptcy during the 2008 financial crisis.
 As common to immigrant families, dialogue between family members is conducted in a mix of the adopted country's language (English) and native tongue (Mandarin Chinese, romanized for print but otherwise untranslated).

 Plot

 Charles Wang is the patriarch of a family of five, a self-made millionaire who parlayed his family connections to the urea industry into a cosmetics empire.
 He would bet the future of the company (and his personal fortune) on the success of a new line of cosmetics designed to appeal to "ethnic" skin types, but the line was not a success.
-In the wake of the 2008 financial crisis, his creditors were reluctant to lend more money and repossessed his business and personal assets.
+During the 2008 financial crisis, his creditors were reluctant to lend more money and repossessed his business and personal assets.

 The novel opens as Charles and second wife Barbra (an immigrant from Taiwan who chose her English name from Barbra Streisand) prepare to pack some clothes and personal items for a road trip from their soon-to-be-foreclosed Bel Air mansion to upstate New York, where they will live with his eldest child, daughter Saina.
 They will be driving a 1980-vintage Mercedes Benz station wagon, which Charles had purchased for his first wife, May Lee, while she was pregnant with their first child.
 Along the way they plan to pick up the youngest child, daughter Grace, from a boarding school near Santa Barbara, and middle child, son Andrew, from Arizona State University in Tempe.